Adaptive p-value weighting with power optimality: Weighting

 Note that these relations are valid only if $W$ and $u$ are deterministic.
 In particular, they are not valid when used a posteriori with a data-driven weighting and $u=\hat u_W$.

 In \citet{roquain2009optimal}, the authors define the oracle optimal weight function $W^{*}_{or}$ as:

-Note that they defined $W^{*}_{or}$ only in case~\eqref{NE}, but their definition easily extends to the general case as above.
-They proved the existence and uniqueness of $W^{*}_{or}$ in~\eqref{ED}+\eqref{NE} case and that, asymptotically, $\MWBH(W^{*}_{or})$ controls the FDR at level $\pi_0\alpha$ and has a better power than every $\MWBH(w^{(m)})$ for $w^{(m)}\in K^m_{\text{NE}}$ some deterministic weight vectors satisfying a convergence criterion.
+Note that they defined $W^{*}_{or}$ only in case~\eqref{NE}, but their definition easily extends to the general case as above, \begin{version3}by replacing $\Km_{\text{NE}}$ by $\Km$\end{version3}.
+They proved the existence and uniqueness of $W^{*}_{or}$ \begin{version2}when both~\eqref{ED} and~\eqref{NE} hold\end{version2} and that, asymptotically, $\MWBH(W^{*}_{or})$ controls the FDR at level $\pi_0\alpha$ and has a better power than every $\MWBH(w^{(m)})$ for $w^{(m)}\in \Km_{\text{NE}}$ some deterministic weight vectors satisfying a convergence criterion.

 However, computing $W^{*}_{or}$ requires the knowledge of the $F_g$, not available in practice, so the idea is to estimate $W^{*}_{or}$ with a data driven weight function $\widehat W^*$ and then apply MWBH with this random weight function.
 For this, consider the functional defined by, for any (deterministic) weight function $W$ and $u\in[0,1]$: